TTI Assistant Research EngineerConnected Infrastructure Program

 - B.S.C.E., Transportation (Civil Engineering), Texas A&M University, 2015

-Mr. Florence is a recent graduate of the Texas A&M Civil Engineering department who specialized in Traffic Engineering.
-In his studies, he focused on connected and autonomous vehicles.
-Mr. Florence served as the Vice President of the Texas A&M Institute of Transportation Engineers student chapter where he was responsible for managing traffic study projects and organizing field trips.
-During his time with the student chapter he developed a macro to automatically pair license plates for a study done in downtown Bryan.
+Mr. Florence is a graduate of the Texas A&M Civil Engineering department who specialized in Traffic Engineering.
+In his studies, he focused on connected and autonomous vehicle simulation and systems.
+Additionally, Mr. Florence served as the Vice President of the Texas A&M Institute of Transportation Engineers student chapter where he was responsible for managing traffic study projects.
+During his time with the student chapter, he developed a Microsoft Excel macro to automatically pair license plates for a study done in downtown Bryan.

-Mr. Florence has over three years of experience working at TTI.
+Mr. Florence has over seven years of experience working at TTI.
 His expertise includes traffic signal systems and control, microsimulation, macrosimulation, Intelligent Traffic Systems (ITS), freeway operations, weather responsive traffic management, and traveler information systems.
-Mr. Florence has experience using connected vehicles for traffic controller detection and analyzing wrong-way driver detection and warning systems.
-Mr. Florence participates in developing concepts of operations for connected vehicle deployments for wrong-way driving and optimized signal approach and departure.
-He is skilled at using VISSIM to model connected and automated vehicles, and his VISSIM expertise has enabled him to work on projects that continue to broaden his depth of experience in traffic operations.
-Mr. Florence is developing his career around real time traffic management and connected vehicle operations.
+Mr. Florence has experience developing concepts of operations and prototype systems for various connected vehicle applications including wrong-way driver countermeasure systems and signal approach and departure vehicle systems.
+He is a skilled programmer who has scripted applications to simulate vehicle behavior using VISSIM to model connected and automated vehicles.
+His VISSIM expertise has enabled him to work on projects that continue to broaden his depth of experience in traffic operations, such as the simulation of transit signal priority in downtown Dallas and software-in-the-loop simulations to support various studies.